-The Board of Directors of the Company do not propose to pay any dividend (2015: BDNil).
+The Board of Directors do not propose to pay any further dividends to the shareholders for the year ended 31 December 2017 (2016: BD270,000).
 This is subject to the approval of shareholders in the annual general meeting.

 21 Commitments